-Notwithstanding the foregoing, no amount shall be granted to a Director if such grant would result in such Director being awarded a greater number of Shares hereunder than the lesser of (i) 1.0% of the shares outstanding at the date of grant; and (ii) within a calendar year, receiving a number of shares, which together with any awards to such Participant under any other equity compensation plan of K-Bro, would exceed \$100,000 in value based on the Fair Market Value of such shares at the grant date.
+Notwithstanding the foregoing, no amount shall be granted to a Director if such grant would result in such Director being awarded a greater number of Shares hereunder than the lesser of (i) 1.0% of the Shares outstanding at the grant date, and (ii) within a calendar year, receiving a number of

+Shares, which together with any awards to such participant under any other equity compensation plan of K-Bro, would exceed \$100,000 in value based on the fair market value of such Shares at the grant date.

-For Ms. McCurdy, there are two components of long-term incentive provided to her which are defined as follows:
+For Ms. McCurdy, there are two components of long term incentives ("LTI") provided to her which are defined as follows:

-- 1. Target LTI limited to 60% of base salary, calculated as follows: - i.
-35% of the target LTI is based on the achievement of a specified DI target which is determined annually by the CNCG Committee; - ii.
-35% of the target LTI is based on the achievement of a specified EBITDA target which is determined annually by the CNCG Committee; and, - iii.
-30% of the target LTI is at the discretion of the CNCG Committee.
+Target LTI limited to 60% of base salary, calculated as follows:

+- 70% of the target LTI is based on the achievement of a specified EBITDA target which is determined annually by the CNCG Committee; and - 30% of the target LTI is determined at the discretion of the CNCG Committee.

-Fifty percent of the target LTI for DI and EBITDA is earned when 90% of the specified DI and EBITDA targets are achieved, increasing to 100% of the target LTI when 100% of the specified DI and EBITDA targets (calculated pro rata) are achieved.
+50% of the target LTI for EBITDA is earned when 90% of the specified EBITDA target is achieved, increasing to 100% of the target LTI when 100% of the specified EBITDA target (calculated pro rata) is achieved.

-- 2. Stretch LTI is limited to 70% of base salary, calculated as follows: - 50% of the stretch LTI is based on the Corporation exceeding a specified DI stretch target which is determined annually by the CNCG Committee.
-For each percentage by which the Corporation's DI exceeds the approved stretch target, 2.5% of the stretch LTI is earned, to a maximum of 30% of base salary; - ii.
-50% of the stretch LTI is based on the Corporation exceeding a specified EBITDA stretch target which is determined annually by the CNCG Committee.
-For each percentage by which the Corporation's EBITDA exceeds the approved stretch target, 2.5% of the stretch LTI is earned, to a maximum of 30% of base salary.
+2. Stretch LTI is limited to 70% of base salary, calculated as follows:

+i.
+100% of the stretch LTI is based on the Corporation exceeding a specified EBITDA stretch target which is determined annually by the CNCG Committee.
+For each percentage by which the Corporation's EBITDA exceeds the approved stretch target, 2.5% of the stretch LTI is earned.